Re-design and Extend

 Tools

-For this project, you will have access to tools and materials through the DACE Studio (in the north basement of Chambers, by the flagpole).
-They have materials ranging from sewing machines, knitting machine, yarn and string, embroidery tools, paints, coloring utensils, paper, canvas, etc. You may also choose to use materials you find around your dorm/house (cardboard, plastic bottles, old tshirts, etc).
+For this project, you will have access to tools and materials through Studio M (in room B260 in the south basement of Chambers, by Wall).
+Studio M has 3D printers, laser engravers, VR simulators, vinyl cutters, shirt presses, and various other tools.
+You also can access the DACE Studio (in the north basement of Chambers, by the flagpole).
+They have materials ranging from sewing machines, knitting machine, yarn and string, embroidery tools, paints, coloring utensils, paper, canvas, etc. You may also choose to use materials you find at home around the house (cardboard, plastic bottles, old tshirts, etc).

 Re-evaluate